-The short answer is yes, cat saliva is harmful to humans.
-Cats host the several types of bacteria in their mouth including Pasteurella multocida, Staphylococcus, E-coli, and Salmonella, which all have zoonotic potential (can infect humans).
+The short answer: yes, cat saliva is harmful to humans.
+Cats host several types of bacteria in their mouth including Pasteurella multocida, Staphylococcus, E-coli, and Salmonella, which all have zoonotic potential (able to infect humans).

 Should I Let My Cat Lick Me?

-For people with compromised immune systems, open wounds, who are susceptible to infection, or have slow-healing wounds, do not let your cat lick your skin directly.
+For people with compromised immune systems, open wounds or slow-healing wounds, or who are susceptible to infection, do not let your cat lick your skin directly.
 It is known in human medicine that cat bites are no joke.
 This is because of two things: the bacteria found in cat saliva and their needle-point teeth.
 Their sharp, pointed teeth inoculate human skin via bite and create a narrow entry point which then closes off, trapping the wound and creating a perfect space for anaerobic bacteria to thrive.